TFSLOT01 - Clogging-free airspeed sensor for low-speed UAVs

 GNDBlackblack Black

-The conductor colors in the cable are different from the Pixhawk standard to increase the visual distinction between multiple cables in the UAV.
+The cable’s conductor colors differ from the Pixhawk standard to increase the visual distinction between multiple cables in the UAV.

 I2C Cable Twisting